RagQ/BO-HBM-ex/README.md

 ## Description

 The Python's tool `BO-HBM-ex` shows an example of the application of Bayesian Optimization [1] on a Duffing problem [2].
-The
+The Duffing's oscillator problem is here solved using Harmonic Balance Method and a continuation technique.

 ## Installation